pojntfx/networked-linux-memsync/docs/main.md

 #### Chunking

 An additional issue that was mentioned before that this approach can approve upon is better chunking support.
-While it is possible to specify the NBD protocol's chunk size by configuring the NBD client and server, this is limited to only 4KB in the case of Linux's implementation.
+While it is possible to specify the NBD protocol's chunk size by configuring the NBD client and server, this is limited to only 4 KB in the case of Linux's implementation.
 If the RTT between the backend and the NBD server however is large, it might be preferable to use a much larger chunk size; this used to not be possible by using NBD directly, but thanks to this layer of indirection it can be implemented.

 Similarly to the Linux kernel's NBD client, backends themselves might also have constraints that prevent them from working without a specific chunk size, or otherwise require aligned reads.
-This is for example the case for tape drives, where reads and writes must occur with a fixed block size and on aligned offsets; furthermore, these linear storage devices work best if chunks are multiple MBs instead KBs.
+This is for example the case for tape drives, where reads and writes must occur with a fixed block size and on aligned offsets; furthermore, these linear storage devices work the best if chunks are multiple MB instead of KB.

 It is possible to do this chunking in two places: On the mount API's side (meaning the NBD server), or on the (potentially remote) backend's side.
 While this will be discussed further in the results section, chunking on the backend's side is usually preferred as doing it client-side can significantly increase latency due to a read being required if a non-aligned write occurs, esp. in the case of a WAN deployment with high RTT.